Women who refused quarantine after Dubai return to leave prison for hotel after bail conditions amended

 The judge said that in light of the public health situation caused by the Covid-19 pandemic, and the measures put in place to reduce new variations of the virus, they must quarantine at the hotel.

-They were granted bail by the District Court on Saturday, but were unable to satisfy the financial conditions imposed on them, resulting in their incarceration at Mountjoy women’s prison.
+They were granted bail by the District Court on Saturday, but were unable to satisfy the financial conditions imposed on them.
+This resulted in their incarceration at Mountjoy women’s prison.

 Following an application by their lawyers on Sunday morning the judge directed an inquiry, under Article 40.4.2 of the constitution, into the legality of their detention at Mountjoy woman’s prison.